thelearningfellow/llm-inference/slurm/README.md

 # Deploying LLMs on Slurm
-This file contains instructions on how to deploy LLMs using vLLM on Slurm in ROCS cluster.
+This file contains instructions on how to deploy LLMs using vLLM on a Slurm cluster.

 ## Creating mamba environment